How the racial-tiebreaker case began

 Starting in 1978, the district for 10 years assigned and bused students to schools.
 Segregated housing patterns meant students were often bused across town in an attempt to achieve racially balanced schools, and hundreds of families ultimately left the district.

-Q: What was the district's enrollment then?
+Q: What was the district's enrollment breakdown then?

 In 1989, the School Board modified the busing system with a "controlled choice" plan that allowed families to rank their preferred schools.
 Race was used to give enrollment priority to students who would create diversity in schools.